 A PIN may be issued to any person including:

-- a PCBU, which can be either an organisation or an individual
+- an employer, which can be either an organisation or an individual

 - a person with management or control of the workplace.

-- be in writing – it’s not compulsory to use a specific form, but we have provided a template for convenience
+- be in writing – it’s not compulsory to use a specific form, although you may wish to use our sample template

 - state the reasons why the HSR considers the laws are being contravened, or the contravention is likely to continue or be repeated

-- be given directly to the PCBU or their representative who has responsibility for the specified contravention
+- be given directly to the employer or their representative who has responsibility for the specified contravention

 - specify a time limit of at least 8 days after the date of issue for the contravention to be remedied.